slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"When dreams become more important than reality, you give up travel, building, creating; you even forget how to repair the machines left behind by your ancestors.
 You just sit living and reliving other lives left behind in the thought records."  -- Vina, "The Menagerie" ("The Cage"), stardate unknown*
 > *"Society may give an exclusive right to the profits arising from them, as an encouragement to men to pursue ideas which may produce utility, but this may or may *not be done, according to the will and convenience of the society, without claim or complaint from any body.*
 > *"The best defense against logic is ignorance.*
+> *"Negativity is the enemy of creativity."  -- David Lynch*

 - If you want new ideas read old books.
 - Be creative: Creativity conquers jealousy, envy, self-pity and worry.
 52 approaches in a year is more than most men make in a lifetime.
 Consistency is everything. e.g. water, blueberries, green tea, avocados, leafy green vegetables, fatty fish, water, dark chocolate, flax seeds and nuts